D00mch/DartClojure/README.md

 ### API with npm CLI

-Same apu as with jar and native image:
+Same api as with jar and native image:

 ```sh
 npx dartclojure -h